The Crypt (Kings Island): Tomb Raider: The Ride (2002–2007)

 The ride featured an original soundtrack composed by Rob Pottorf, sound effects from The Bakery, and voiceovers from Angelina Jolie, along with other members of the film's cast.

 The ride lifted riders up toward the eyes of a carving of Shiva on the forward wall.
 His eyes (embedded with automated lights) scanned the car, and fire and ice emblems held in two of his six hands illuminated.
 The ride then flipped through the darkness before stopping with riders looking straight up at razor-sharp icy stalactites on the ceiling.
-It released, flipped again, and came to a stop, holding riders looking straight down on "lava pits", pools of water cascading from a massive volcano stretching up the chamber's back wall.
+It released, flipped again, and came to a stop, holding riders looking straight down on "lava pits", pools of water cascading from a massive volcano behind the loading platform that stretched up the chamber's back wall.
 In time with the music, the lava would begin to jump up, as fountains narrowly avoided splashing riders.

 After another flip through the darkness, the ride circled around the bottom of its arc, looking up at the god on the wall.
 As fog and lights filled the room, the fire and ice effects went off at once as, in time with the audio track, the god screamed and her fire, ice, and eyes went dark.
 He appeared to "wake up" once more as one final blast of fog emanated from the base of the ride structure, nearly contacting riders before fading away (this used as a device to keep riders engaged during the ride's lengthy homing procedure before the bridges could lower to allow guests to disembark).

 For the majority of its time as Tomb Raider: The Ride, the ride included four inversions, extended "hang time" over the lava pits, a god with piercing eyes and fire and ice emblems, fog effects, and a synchronized musical score composed specifically for the ride, lasting 2:30.